Drosophila melanogaster: Terrestrial locomotion

+High-speed, multi-view recording of a freely moving fly.
+Colored circles represent 50 different body landmarks, tracked with JARVIS-HybridNet.

-Like many other hexapod insects, Drosophila typically walk using a tripod gait.
-This means that three of the legs swing together while the other three remain stationary, or in stance.
+Like many other insects, Drosophila typically move using a tripod gait: three of the legs swing together while the other three remain stationary.
 Specifically, the middle leg moves in phase with the contralateral front and hind legs.
-However, variability around the tripod configuration exists along a continuum, meaning that flies do not exhibit distinct transitions between different gaits.
-At fast walking speeds, the walking configuration is mostly tripod (three legs in stance), but at slower walking speeds, flies are more likely to have four (tetrapod) or five legs in stance (wave).
-These transitions may help to optimize static stability.
+Variability around the tripod configuration exists along a continuum, with coordination strength between legs of the same tripod increasing with speed.
+This means that at fast speeds, the leg coordination is mostly tripod (three legs in stance), but at slower speeds, flies are more likely to have four (tetrapod) or five legs in stance (wave).
+These smooth transitions may help to optimize static stability.
+Furthermore, flies do not walk, but rather use running-like biomechanics across their whole speed range.
 Because flies are so small, inertial forces are negligible compared with the elastic forces of their muscles and joints or the viscous forces of the surrounding air.

 Flight

 Flies fly via straight sequences of movement interspersed by rapid turns called saccades.
 During these turns, a fly is able to rotate 90 degrees in less than 50 milliseconds.

 Characteristics of Drosophila flight may be dominated by the viscosity of the air, rather than the inertia of the fly body, but the opposite case with inertia as the dominant force may occur.
 However, subsequent work showed that while the viscous effects on the insect body during flight may be negligible, the aerodynamic forces on the wings themselves actually cause fruit flies' turns to be damped viscously.